burhanrashid52/PhotoEditor/CONTRIBUTING.md

 ## How to contribute?

+1. Create an issue first to discuss about the changes you are suggesting.
-1. Fork the project.
+2. Fork the project.
+3. Create a branch with name PE-[#Issue No.] Ex : PE-146
-2. Make required changes and commit.
+4. Make required changes and commit to that branch.
-3. Generate pull request.
+5. Generate pull request.
 Mention all the required description regarding changes you made.

 Happy coding.:-)